 -Sissy Spacek turned down an opportunity to return as Carrie, but did allow for her scenes to be used from the original film after the director edited them into the film and showed her how they would be portrayed.

 -While advertised as a sequel to the original Carrie, the film is a re-imagining as well as a sequel.
 In 2002, a TV remake of the original film was made, and in 2013 another remake of the original film was completed.

 I enjoyed The Rage: Carrie 2 more than I expected to.
 It definitely feels like a late 90's teen horror flick and I'm surprised it hasn't garnered more of a cult following.
 It's a fun film especially if you enjoy Carrie movies.

-I’d give it a six out of ten and say it’s a rental.
+I’d give it a three out of five and say it’s a rental.